WHAT IS Temporary Protected Status (TPS)?

 - RIGHT TO REMAIN SILENT and not answer questions from immigration agents.

-- RIGHT NOT TO SIGN ANY PAPERS without first talking to an attorney.
+- RIGHT TO NOT SIGN ANY PAPERS without talking to an attorney first.

 - RIGHT TO TALK TO AN ATTORNEY at your own expense.